jeremytammik/tbc/a/1849_change_elem_color.md

 The question of how to change the colour and material of individual elements has come up repeatedly over time &ndash; Change element colour in a view
-&ndash; Assign new material to an element...
+&ndash; Assign new material to an element
+&ndash; Replace a material in a wall or floor...

 linkedin:

 #bim #DynamoBim #ForgeDevCon #Revit #API #IFC #SDK #AI #VisualStudio #Autodesk #AEC #adsk